whitesource-ft/ws-examples/Prioritize/README.md

 YAML files beginning with "github-action"
 * Add the yml file to a subfolder named workflows underneath the .github folder in the branch you would like to scan and adjust branch triggers (on:) within the yml file.
     * `.github/workflows/github-action.yml`
-* Add a [repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets) named "APIKEY" to the repository with your WhiteSource API Key from the Integrate page, "USERKEY" from your profile page, and update WS_WSS_URL if necessary
+* Add a [repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets) named "APIKEY" to the repository with your Mend API Key from the Integrate page, "USERKEY" from your profile page, and update WS_WSS_URL if necessary

 ## [Azure DevOps pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops)
 YAML files containing "azure-pipelines"
 * Create a new pipeline by selecting Pipelines>Create Pipeline>Azure Repos Git> your imported repository, then select starter pipeline and replace contents with the .yml file
-* Add a [pipeline variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch) named "apiKey" with your WhiteSource API Key from the integrate page, "userKey" from your profile page, and update WS_WSS_URL if necessary
+* Add a [pipeline variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch) named "apiKey" with your Mend API Key from the integrate page, "userKey" from your profile page, and update WS_WSS_URL if necessary

 ## [GitLab pipelines](https://docs.gitlab.com/ee/ci/pipelines/)
 YAML files containing "gitlab-ci"
 * Add the gitlab-ci.yml file to the root of your repository
-* Add a [variable](https://docs.gitlab.com/ee/ci/variables/) named "APIKEY" with your WhiteSource API Key from the integrate page, "USERKEY" from your profile page, and update WS_WSS_URL if necessary
+* Add a [variable](https://docs.gitlab.com/ee/ci/variables/) named "APIKEY" with your Mend API Key from the integrate page, "USERKEY" from your profile page, and update WS_WSS_URL if necessary

 ## Branching
 The default for many of these yml files is enabled to scan on every push & pull request to a release branch.
 It is recommended to run Prioritize on pull requests to a protected branch.
 An example of this config for GitHub actions can be seen below